TancrediCogne/MetaboliteGNN/README.md

+### MetaboliteGNN
+This repository contains all the code asssociated with the project (TODO link).
+It allows to train multi-label classifier for metabolite function prediction based on structural information.
+All the processing and training steps are explained below.

 ## Data pre-processing
 - File needed: `hmdb_metabolites.xml` (can be downloaded at: https://hmdb.ca/downloads)
 1. Split the xml file into multiple files by running: `python3 xml_breaker.py hmdb_metabolites.xml tag number`